Home A-Z conditions Conduct disorder and oppositional defiant disorder

 ODD is the term usually reserved for less severe, but equally persistent conduct problems in younger children.
 It describes behaviours such as aggression, defiance and disobedience rather than those that are severely antisocial or against the law.
 Children with ODD frequently defy adults, deliberately annoy people and seem angry and resentful.
 They may blame others for things that they themselves have done and will not take responsibility for their behaviour.
 They may be very provocative and rude, especially to those in authority.

 The International Classification of Diseases, 10th revision (ICD-10) describes CD as including many of the following: severe fighting, aggressiveness, bullying, cruelty to animals or other people, theft, fire setting, severe destruction of property, persistent and severe lying, truancy from school, severe disobedience or extreme or very frequent tantrums.
-These behaviours must have persisted for six months or more for CD to be diagnosed.
+These behaviours must persist for six months or more for a diagnosis of CD.

 There are effective ways to treat CD and ODD in younger children (in particular in those aged 12 years and younger).
 These have been described in the NICE Guidelines (2003).

-Group-based parent training/education programmes have been found to be effective.
-It is recommended that these are structured and comprise weekly sessions for 8 to 12 weeks.
-These should focus on parents' objectives, help build relationships, use roleplay and are given by appropriately trained facilitators.
-They may be combined with social skills programmes for children.
+Group-based parent training/education programmes can be effective.
+These should be structured and comprise weekly sessions for eight to 12 weeks.
+These should focus on parents’ objectives, help build relationships, use role-play and be delivered by appropriately-trained facilitators.
+These can run alongside social skills programmes for children.

 In contrast to parenting programmes for younger children, parenting programmes for antisocial behaviour in adolescence, on their own, have been less effective.
-Packages of help for the young person are usually required, involving individual, family and parenting interventions.
-The National Academy for Parenting Practitioners (NAPP) was established in November 2007 to train and support the practitioners that parents turn to for advice, training and information around parenting skills.
+Packages of help for the young person are usually necessary, involving individual, family and parenting interventions.
+The National Academy for Parenting Practitioners (NAPP), around since November 2007, trains and supports the practitioners that parents turn to for advice, training and information around parenting skills.